 Governors are responsible for the approval of the Online safety Policy and for reviewing the effectiveness of the policy.
-This will be carried out by the Safer Working Committee receiving regular information about online safety incidents and monitoring reports.
+This will be carried out by the Health and Safety Working Party before being approved at Standards Committee.
+This committee will also receive regular information about online safety incidents and monitoring and filtering reports.